tamutus/memoripy-for-vigil/README.md

 - `ollama`

-These dependencies will be installed automatically with `pip install memoripy`.
+These dependencies will be installed automatically with pip install memoripy.

 ## License
 Memoripy is licensed under the MIT License.